Noice75/chess/README.md

 # chess
 Auto play bot for chess.com

 `infinitePlay.exe` will play chess forever

 `selectPlay.exe ` will wait for your input to start the game, You have to start the game and once the game starts give anyting as input to run the code

-Exe can be found in Releases
+exe can be found in Releases